Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Explicit schemes for USD of coherent states

 \subsection{Phase-space displacement improves USD}

-A better USD scheme, i.e., one with a lower probability of an inconclusive event, can be obtained by enlarging the set of allowed resources.
+Better USD schemes, i.e., with a lower probability of the inconclusive event, can be obtained by enlarging the set of allowed resources.
 Here we describe a USD scheme obtained by adding the operation of phase-space displacement.
 We consider a setup where multimode displacement is first applied to the input modes, followed by the LOP unitary and mode-wise photodetection.
 This is shown in Fig.~\ref{fig:LOP_w_dispalcement}.